guitarvydas/guitarvydas.github.io/_posts/2022-03-29-Compiler Pipeline.md

 - check that functions are called with appropriate number of args and types
 - reports errors, tries to recover and produce as many meaningful error messages as possible
 - aborts pipeline if any errors are found
-- augments the token stream with semantic information (e.g. location of variables - (parameters, temps, ))
+- augments the token stream with semantic information (e.g. location of variables - (parameters, temps, statics, etc.))

 ## Coder
 - if invoked, it is known that the input token stream represents a valid program